Hendrix-CS/csci150/homework/codingbat-string-loop.md

 ## Specifications

-- To be considered **complete** you must finish all seven exercises.
+- To be considered **complete** you must finish at least five exercises.
+  - For each exercise beyond five that you complete, you will earn one bonus token.